okfn/opendatasurvey/docs/index.md

 #### Will the Survey be hosted for me?

 Yes, we'll host the census for you.
+If you know how to, you can re-deploy the code following the instructions in the [repository](https://github.com/okfn/opendatasurvey).

 #### Will I be able to compare cities (or regions) in my country?

 Yes, you will.
-That's exactly what the local survey will allow you to do!
+That's exactly what the local survey is intended to do!

 #### Can I have separate city and region censuses for my country?